T3M1N4L/t3m1n4l.github.io/src/pages/index.md

 ---
 title: Home
-description: i'm a 13-year-old developer who works on frontend projects and has been coding for 4 years.
+description: i'm a 13-year-old developer who works on frontend projects and has been programming for 4 years.
 color: lavender

 styles: